brandonmarshal/lsx-demo-theme/logs/week39/logs-week39-day2.md

 ## Time Logs

--   4.0 hrs – Working on the second branch on the linked linear task as well as doing my research and planning for the Full site auditing agent.
--   0.25 hrs - Call with Ash and noting my requirements for a linear task.
--   1.50 hrs - Setup the full-site-audit linear task for implementing into the repo, I reviewed the planning multiple times and made improvements to criteria.
+-   3.10 hrs – Running tests on the accessibiity-auditor agent & reviewed the PR and merged to develop
--   1.50 hrs - Working on the accessibility-auditor agent, testing and improving

 ---